genicam/harvesters/README.rst

 * Image dragging using mouse or trackpad
 * An arbitrary selection of image displaying point in the data path (Not implemented yet)

-Unlike Harvester Core, Harvester GUI limits the number of GenTL Producers to load is just one.
+Unlike Harvester Core, Harvester GUI limits the number of GenTL Producers to load just one.
 This is just a limitation to not make the GUI complicated.
 In general, the user should know which GenTL Producer should be loaded to control his target device.
 It's not necessary to load multiple GenTL Producers for this use case.
 However, this is just an idea in an early stage.
 We might support multiple loading on even Harvester GUI in the future.

 Note that VisPy is BSD licensed but PyQt is GPL/Commercial licensed.